vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ### In Scope Requirements/Use cases
 - Return localized messages based on the value passed in the accept-language header
-- Handle static messages and static messages with placeholders
+- Handle static messages, static messages with placeholders and JSON error response

 ### Out of Scope Requirements/Use cases
 - [Plural Syntax](https://wiki.folio.org/display/I18N/How+To+translate+FOLIO#HowTotranslateFOLIO-Pluralsyntax)